Weak point in a person's character or any spot vulnerable to attack.

 Done to perfection or adorned in one's best from head to toe, possible allusion to the Muses.

 Daughter's unconscious fondness or desire for her father and hostility toward her mother, alluding to the daughter who helped plan the murder of her mother, Clytemnestra.

 Faithful friend or companion, alluding to the devoted companion of Aeneas in Virgil's Aeneid.

 To engage in a foolish undertaking, from the story of Icarus.

-To offer a bribe to extricate oneself from a difficult situation, alluding to the 3-headed guard dog of Hades who could be bribed with food.
+To offer a bribe to extricate oneself from a difficult situation, alluding to the three-headed guard dog of Hades who could be bribed with food.

-TImes of happiness, tranquility, and prosperity or times of peace and happines that are gone and will never return, from the story of the kingfisher that had the power to quiet the winds and the waves during the winter solstice when it bred in a nest floating on the sea.
+Times of happiness, tranquility, and prosperity or times of peace and happiness that are gone and will never return, from the story of the kingfisher that had the power to quiet the winds and the waves during the winter solstice when it bred in a nest floating on the sea.

-Extremely difficult assignment, from the story of the 12 labors of a Roman strongman.
+Extremely difficult assignment, from the story of the twelve labors of a Roman strongman.

 So exceptional that there is no comparison, from the comparison of a radiant and majestic Titan considered to be the sun in Greek mythology to a creature known for its debauchery.